Menu

 How to create conditions, validators, and post functions that check for the project

-But what if I want to make my transitions sensitive to the context of the project?
-What if I want to make sure, for instance, that issues can’t be opened in projects that are inactive?
-Or that an engineer can’t start working on a customer project until the budget for that project has been approved?
+But what if I want to make my transitions sensitive to the project context?
+What if I want to ensure, for instance, that issues can’t be opened in inactive projects or that an engineer can’t start working on a customer project until the budget for that project has been approved?

-Of course, you may argue that there is a way around: by associating inactive projects to a different workflow scheme.
+Of course, you may argue there is a way around it: associating inactive projects with a different workflow scheme.
 There are at least two severe problems with that:

 • Workflow maintenance is important but should be minimized.
-Ideally, each project should be associated to only one workflow scheme from its creation.
-Since only Jira Admins can make these changes, it’s unrealistic to expect them to make modifications of the workflow schemes every time project contexts change (for example, every week).
+Ideally, each project should be associated with only one workflow scheme from its creation.
+Since only Jira Admins can make these changes, it’s unrealistic to expect them to make modifications to the workflow schemes every time project contexts change (for example, every week).

 Leveraging Projectrak for workflows that are project-sensitive

-If you read the two objections above you’ll quickly realize that the problem is double.
+You’ll quickly realize that the problem is double if you read the two objections above.
 To solve it, you don’t only need to make workflows sensitive to projects.
 You actually have to make projects in Jira dynamic!

 1. Thanks to its project custom fields, Jira projects can store data that change over time –either by manual input, with Bulk Operations, or synchronizing to any third-party tool through the REST and JAVA APIs.